Beveridge Report

 The Beveridge Report, officially entitled Social Insurance and Allied Services (Cmd.
 6404), is a government report, published in November 1942, influential in the founding of the welfare state in the United Kingdom.
-It was drafted by the Liberal economist William Beveridge – with research and publicity by his wife, mathematician Janet Beveridge – who proposed widespread reforms to the system of social welfare to address what he identified as "five giants on the road of reconstruction": "Want… Disease, Ignorance, Squalor and Idleness".
+It was drafted by the Liberal economist William Beveridge – with research and publicity by his future wife, mathematician Janet Philip – who proposed widespread reforms to the system of social welfare to address what he identified as "five giants on the road of reconstruction": "Want… Disease, Ignorance, Squalor and Idleness".
 Published in the midst of World War II, the report promised rewards for everyone's sacrifices.
 Overwhelmingly popular with the public, it formed the basis for the post-war reforms known as the welfare state, which include the expansion of National Insurance and the creation of the National Health Service.

 Background

-In 1940, during the Second World War, the Labour Party entered into a coalition with the Conservative Party.
-On 10 June 1941 Arthur Greenwood, the Labour MP and Minister without Portfolio, announced the creation of an inter-departmental committee which would carry out a survey of Britain's social insurance and allied services:
+In 1940, during the Second World War, the Conservative Party entered into a coalition with the Labour Party and the Liberal Party.
+On 10 June 1941 Arthur Greenwood, a Labour MP and Minister without Portfolio, announced the creation of an inter-departmental committee which would carry out a survey of Britain's social insurance and allied services:

 Its members were civil servants from the Home Office, Ministry of Labour and National Service, Ministry of Pensions, Government Actuary, Ministry of Health, HM Treasury, Reconstruction Secretariat, Board of Customs and Excise, Assistance Board, Department of Health for Scotland, Registry of Friendly Societies and Office of the Industrial Assurance Commissioner.

-The report was printed by Alabaster Passmore & Sons Limited which kept their factory in Maidstone busy when there was very little other printing work available.
+The report was printed by Alabaster Passmore & Sons Limited, in their Maidstone factory.